Aikido Resources

 3rd Kyu

 I like to call this grading the 'mini shodan'.
 This is typically a tough grading because many styles introduce koshi nage by this level - notorious for being a 'tricky' technique, mostly because it's not practiced enough at early stages of training (unless of course you train Takemusu/Iwama, who specialise in big ukemi).
 But the big thing in this grading is stamina.
-Techniques can accumulate greatly when you perform omote and ura versions.
-Kaiten nage, which includes soto & uchi versions, plus ura & omote, can lead to multiple demonstrations, with uke's and nage's fatigued and flustered.
 Perform ukemi (rolling) and receive as much as possible in your practice to keep fit and flexible.

 2nd Kyu

 Second kyu is a bit easier than 3rd kyu - Your technique should be well on the way to becoming more fluid with controlled power and strong ukemi.
 Gokyo is introduced usually as a tanken dori (wooden knife) attack.
 Not a difficult technique as such, but timing is required for the 'gyaku' yokomen version, which is an exaggerated hay maker style attack.
-A skilled knife wielder would probably never use this, however, we are learning basic response here.
-The 'what if' scenarios happen much later.
-Master the basic first.
+Remember, we are learning a most basic response here.

 1st Kyu

 First Kyu is a culmination of all gradings so far.
-The pass rate is generally set quite high (ie 70% or more of correct application of technique) and the grading panel want to see a responsive demonstration in suwari waza and tachi waza.
-Depending on your ability, and the amount of people grading, the number of techniques actually performed may be reduced by requesting omote on one side, ura the other.
+The grading panel want to see a responsive demonstration in suwari waza and tachi waza.
 Weapons taking - tachi dori, may be requested and of course jiyu waza.
 Usually a 3 person attack, called sannin gake.
 Kokyu nage (breath throws) may be requested, such as 3 versions of yokomen uchi kokyu nage.

 Shodan/Black Belt*